Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 ## API Structure

-No change in Filters.
-The CVV Response Codes themselves have changed, but the application of filters remains the same.
+The CVV Response Codes have changed, but the application of filters remains the same.
 See [Commerce Hub Security Code Verification](?path=docs/Resources/Guides/Fraud/Security-Code.md) documentation for more information.

-In Payeezy Gateway, a CVV response code will not be returned for a transaction unless one of these filters is enabled; in Commerce Hub, a filter does not need to be enabled to get a response.
+In Payeezy, a CVV response code will not be returned for a transaction unless one of these filters is enabled; in Commerce Hub, a filter does not need to be enabled to get a response.

 ---

 ## Configuration

-In Payeezy, configuration settings were set and applied at the terminal level; in Commerce Hub, they are now configured at the client level.

-In Payeezy, the configuration was set to filter out / reject the transactions with that response code; in CLX, the configuration drives which transactions are allowable (a list of acceptable codes vs. a filter).
+In Payeezy, the configuration was set to filter out / reject the transactions with that response code; in MP, the configuration drives which transactions are allowable (a list of acceptable codes vs. a filter).
 One exception is that if no codes are configured they will all be considered acceptable.

+**CVV values have been normalized in MP:**

 |Payeezy RPM Value - Description|Marketplace Value|
 |:--------------------------|:----------------|